NorESMhub/NorESM/doc/configurations/amips.rst

 Atmosphere
 ===================================
 In NorESM2, the atmospheric model CAM6-Nor replaces standard CAM.
-The NorESM2 specific additions are:

-- Atmospheric chemistry/aerosol/cloud module: OsloAero6 (Kirkevåg et al. GMD, 2018)

-- Atmospheric dynamics/physics: Improved conservation of energy and angular momentum (Toniazzo et al. GMD, 2020)

-- Parameterization of turbulent air-sea fluxes (see AMIP-type experiments for more details)

-in addition some parameter settings, emisson and input files will differ from standard CAM6 set-up.

-Code modifications
-'''''''''
 CAM6-Nor differs from CAM6 in several ways.
 Some of the changes are modifications to existing files (scripts, xml-files, F90-files), some code changes are made by copying original files in a different directory and modifying them, and some changes are really new code.
 In the F90 files, some of the changes are actived by #CAMOSLO .
 Below some differences are described

 The main differences in the code:

-**CAM-Oslo aerosol scheme**
+**Atmospheric chemistry/aerosol/cloud module: OsloAero6**

 A different aerosol scheme is included in CAM6-Nor.
 The code for this scheme can be mainly be found in the following directories under <noresm-base>: